 Bua Thong Sticky Waterfalls

-This article about Bua Thong Sticky Waterfalls was originally created on October 28, 2017.
-It has been maintained and updated (as of July 9, 2018) to reflect current viewpoints and travel trends.
+This article about Bua Thong Sticky Waterfalls is a part of our series on Thailand travel guides.
+It was originally created on October 28, 2017.
+The post has been maintained and updated (as of November 9, 2018) to reflect current viewpoints and travel destination trends.

 Bua Thong Waterfalls are nicknamed “Sticky” because of the limestone that creates just enough friction to prevent slipping when wet.
 It’s not necessarily slide-friendly because of how rough the rocks feel, but they’re perfect for climbing up and down.
 There are five levels of waterfalls, but even as large as the place may seem, it can still fill up.
 It may not have made Western and Chinese tour itineraries (yet), but many Thais know about this place and will visit, especially during Songkran.